Riga International Short Film Festival 2ANNAS: Jury

 The Festival Jury includes filmmakers, theoreticians, film critics and journalists, film festival program representatives, art historians, producers, etc. from both Latvia and other countries.

 Winners

-In 2007 Riga International Short Film Festival 2ANNAS establishes cooperation with the leading system integrator company in the Baltic states "Hannu Pro" which gives the opportunity to award the winner of the festival main award "Grand Prix Golden Anna" with a cash price.
+In 2007 Riga International Short Film Festival 2ANNAS establishes cooperation with the leading system integrator company in the Baltic states "Hannu Pro" which gives the opportunity to award the winner of the festival main award "Grand Prix Golden Anna" with a cash prize.